Martin Boyer Professor of Medicine

 Integrated Translational Research Core Co-Director

 From both a clinical and basic research perspective, Dr. Pekow investigates the mechanisms of colon cancer development in patients with IBD.
 Patients with IBD are approximately six times more likely to develop colon cancer than the general public.
 In order to examine this phenomen, he utilizes novel molecular methods in order to develop new biomarkers to detect precancerous lesions in this population which could ultimately lead to the prevention of colon cancer in patients with IBD.
-Dr. Pekow will work with Dr. Jabri to run the Integrated Translational Research Core.
+Dr. Pekow will work with Dr. Kupfer to run the Integrative Clinical and Biospecimen Core.

 Tissue Engineering and Cell Models Core